 The series launched a whole new generation of comic book fans.
 In Pursuit of Flight is her first time taking on this role, making it a perfect starting point for new readers.
 Even if you're not a fan yet, this is an interesting version of superhero storytelling which bases its hero on his humanity.
 However, make no mistake; this is also an unrestricted action-adventure comic since Carol Danvers under her new nickname questioned her own past and what being Captain Marvel really meant to her.
 Deconnick often talked about imagining Carol as Chuck Yeager so it's not only a superhero story but also about an ambitious test pilot.

 Dexter Soy and Emma Rios offer unconventional and emotional art that only contributes to this experimental feel.
 Just as Carol is a Captain Marvel like no other; this is a superhero comic that aims to reinvent our idea of a hero and who becomes one in Marvel Universe.
 Getting to know Flash can be as difficult as keeping up with him.
 But during DC's Rebirth event; they took it back to basics.
 Joshua Williamson and Carmine Di Giandomenico began by launching Speed Force in Central City equipping dozens of citizens with their own speed powers.
 Barry had to teach them basics making this book perfect place to start your Flash education.

-Di Giandomenico is an artist who delights in bringing the page to life with action, which is perfect for a book that gives several characters, good and bad, the power of the Flash.
-In addition, Williamson has proven to be a fundamental writer of the character and his entire career is gold in comics.
-There are a lot of great Spider-Man stories.
-But like many of the biggest names in superhero comics, they're often shrouded in ongoing stories, massive events, and broader conflicts that mean a deep dive into the wiki or simply diving in without any context, neither situation is ideal.
+Readers get all ins-and-outs Barry's power while getting an elaborate story chaos he created with him at same time.
+Di Giandomenico is an artist who delights in bringing page to life with action which is perfect for book giving several characters good or bad power Flash.
+In addition Williamson has proven be fundamental writer character his entire career gold comics.
+There are lot great Spider-Man stories but like many biggest names superhero comics they're often shrouded ongoing stories massive events broader conflicts mean deep dive wiki or simply diving without.